cesarneyit/FusionA/README.md

 # FusionA

-FusionA is written usgin [GAP](https://www.gap-system.org/) and computes the S and T matrix and the fusion algebra of the modular categories SU(N)_k
+FusionA is written in [GAP](https://www.gap-system.org/) and computes the modular data and the fusion algebra of the modular categories SU(N)_k